For over thirty years cityscapes have been a predominant subject explored in the works of George Baloghy.

 Siavash Momeny depicts everyday objects wrapped in newspaper.
 Though their surface is masked, the objects are clearly recognisable.
 A pram, bicycle and a sewing machine are some of the objects used.
 By covering an object such as a bicycle, it becomes universal rather than particular.
 The viewer sees a bicycle from their memory, not from the artist’s studio.
 Though disguised in newspaper, the wrapped object offers a more complex story of that point in time than the item alone.View more

 Highly regarded by collectors, nationally and internationally, JS Parker is best known for his large impasto paintings within a grid format.
 His works are full of texture, rhythm and balance within his imposed framework.
-Parker works in thick layers of paint applied with a palette knife – sweeps of paint, which he may pare back to reveal hints of what lies beneath.View more
+Parker worked in thick layers of paint applied with a palette knife – sweeps of paint, which he pared back to reveal hints of what lies beneath.View more

 Rees’ works explore relationships between the body, the mind and the environment in which we exist.
 In recent years her works have depicted the human form in motion, moving toward or away from the unknown.